About Genoa Station | Genoa, WI

 - Thermal requirements: Steam generation above 1,000°F required materials that could withstand extreme heat without igniting or melting.
 Chrysotile, amosite, and crocidolite asbestos fibers remain stable below approximately 1,500°F—making them the dominant insulation choice for decades.

-- Cost and availability: Through the 1960s, asbestos-containing products were inexpensive and commercially ubiquitous—Johns-Manville Kaylo and Thermobestos pipe insulation, Owens-Illinois Aircell block insulation, Monokote spray fireproofing, asbestos-containing wallboard, roofing materials, gaskets, packing, rope, cloth, tape, and castable refractory.
+- Cost and availability: Through the 1960s, asbestos-containing products were inexpensive and commercially ubiquitous— calcium silicate pipe insulation** and Thermobestos pipe insulation, pipe insulation** block insulation, spray-applied fireproofing spray fireproofing, asbestos-containing wallboard, roofing materials, gaskets, packing, rope, cloth, tape, and castable refractory.
 These same product lines were reportedly used throughout Wisconsin and Illinois power facilities.

 - No regulatory floor: Before the Occupational Safety and Health Act of 1970 and the Clean Air Act of 1970, no enforceable federal standards governed workplace asbestos use.
 Workers at Genoa Station—like workers at Labadie and Portage des Sioux—were often not warned of asbestos hazards and were sometimes told the dust posed no danger.